Taking your pet to Australia

 Can I take my snub-nosed pet?

-Provided the correct measures are put in place, then yes, we can transport all snub-nosed pets to Australia.
+Provided the correct measures are put in place, then yes, we can transport all snub-nosed pets to Australia!

 Only 5% of snub-nosed pets suffer from BOAS (Brachycephalic Obstructive Airways Syndrome), therefore with the correct preparation we can ship Bulldogs, Pugs and many more snub nosed breeds, safely to Australia.

-Our carrier partners, Emirates, will only allow snub-nosed transit at certain times in the year.
+Emirates, will only allow snub-nosed transit at certain times in the year.
 Alternatively, Sri Lanka Airlines will allow transit via their hub at Colombo (CMB) all year round.
 Find out more on our BOAS (Snub Nosed) page.

 Are there any banned breeds?